Back in school buildings: One school district’s experience in 10 weeks

 But that didn’t mean she wasn’t worried.

-Every morning, as she sips her coffee, Marcon sits in front of her home-office computer and clicks on a “dashboard” of school-
+Every morning, as she sips her coffee, Marcon sits in front of her home-office computer and clicks on a “dashboard” of school-related coronavirus cases.

-related coronavirus cases.
 Her three children attend Calypso Elementary, not far from the Lehigh River.

 “I look at it and think, ‘Okay, we’re still doing a good job in the district, it’s still under control,’ ” she said.
 “It gives me peace of mind, and it kind of quashes any buzz that may be going around.”